valusty/nervecount-napari/README.md

 #### Steps

-1. Multi-Otsu Thresholding for determining multiple threshold values that divide the pixel intensities of the image into different regions - *for distinguishing between different structures based on the intensity*
+1. Multi-Otsu thresholding for determining multiple threshold values that divide the pixel intensities of the image into different regions - *for distinguishing between different structures based on the intensity*
 2. Segmentation into regions based on the calculated thresholds
 3. Masking for division of our image into different regions: `length_mask_raw` and `top_mask_raw` correspond to specific regions based on the thresholds (in this case, `regions_img == 1` for one region and `regions_img == 2` for another) - *for ensuring that only the correctly aligned axons are measured, avoiding measurements of misdirected or incorrectly oriented axons, which can negatively impact subsequent morphometric analysis*